PalmEmanuel/VeilVer/README.md

 [![VeilVer]][VeilVerGallery] [![VeilVerDownloads]][VeilVerGallery]

-The VeilVer PowerShell module provides commands to set and get hidden versions with metadata for files within a repository using git blob tags.
+The VeilVer PowerShell module provides commands to set and get hidden versions with metadata for files within a git repository using git blob tags.

 ## Commands